Raattis/sublime_select_next/readme.md

 # Sublime SelectNext plugin

-Fork of [AppendSelection](https://github.com/shagabutdinov/sublime-append-selection.git) sublime plugin.
+Based on [AppendSelection](https://github.com/shagabutdinov/sublime-append-selection.git) sublime plugin.
 I made it more closely imitate the behavior of a visual studio extension I'm used to.

 ### Installation